mrtazz/gtd-couch/README.md

 couchapp for getting things done

 ## Motivation
-All GTD todo managers are overly complex or don't do syncing.
+All GTD todo managers are overly complex or don't do useful syncing.
 CouchDB is simple and does replication so it seems like a perfect match.

+## TODO:
+- edit tasks
+- delete tasks
+- add new project
+- add new context
+- show by context
+- show by project
+- better css

+## Contribute
+If you want to contribute:

+- Fork the project.
+- Make your feature addition or bug fix.
+- Commit
+- Send me a pull request.
+Bonus points for topic branches.